YOU ARE EXPLORING

 For those who enjoy leisurely walks, Ball State offers five different one-mile Tree Trail walks on campus.
 Trees are marked along the route.
 In addition, the community offers playgrounds, picnic areas, baseball diamonds, basketball and tennis courts, and swimming pools.
 Numerous hiking, biking and nature trails are nearby, and the local reservoir supports boating and fishing.
 Public and private golf courses are also available in the area.

 The most competitive residency programs in the United States seek well-rounded medical students who demonstrate an ability to balance work with recreation.
-Recreation activities, including athletics, student mentoring, civic engagement and hobbies, help relieve stress and return refreshed to academic work.
-Students in Muncie can volunteer at a deserving organization, and the campus offers a variety of student-focused participation opportunities as well.
+Recreation activities, including athletics, student mentoring, civic engagement and hobbies, help students relieve stress and return refreshed to academic work.
+Students in Muncie can also volunteer at numerous local organizations.